Dean Evan Hart: Humanitarian work

-Hart joined Moreano World Medical Mission on a trip to the Dominican Republic to fit eyeglasses for impoverished children and seniors without cost to patients.
-Dr. Hart donated most of the tools needed to carry out the mission.
-He went with the help of Woodbury Optical.
+Hart joined Moreano World Medical Mission on a trip to the Dominican Republic and provided tools to fit eyeglasses for children and seniors without cost to patients.
 The trip was praised by New York State Assemblyman Chuck Lavine.

-Hart spoke at the United Nations about advancing women's healthcare globally after his trip to the Dominican Republic.
-He noted the disproportionate impact of lacking adequate healthcare on women and their eyes.
+Hart spoke at the United Nations about the disproportionate impact of inadequate healthcare for women and their eyes after his trip to the Dominican Republic.

-As President of Long Island Citizens for Good Government, Hart called for ending a contract with Florida-based Armor Correctional Health Services and entering a contract with Nassau University Medical Center in East Meadow to keep tax dollars in state and provide faster medical attention due to the hospital being “across the street” from the jail.
-As well as mistreatment of prisoners, another concern was billing fraud, which is already under investigation by the State Attorney General.
-The medical center needed improvement that now is implemented.
+As President of Long Island Citizens for Good Government, Hard advocated for better inmate treatment and spending practices in prisons.

-Hart donated many years to work with the visually impaired in New York's inner city, Harlem.
-In 2016 he volunteered time for ophthalmic care at the special Olympics in Brockport, NY.
-Dr. Hart is currently the Ophthalmic Affairs Chairman of Friends for Good Health, an international not-for-profit 501(c)(3) organization that works to provide healthcare for people in poverty around the world.
+Hart has volunteered with the visually impaired in Harlem, New York.
+In 2016 he volunteered for ophthalmic care at the special Olympics in Brockport, NY.
+Dr. Hart is currently the Ophthalmic Affairs Chairman of Friends for Good Health, a not-for-profit organization that works to provide healthcare for people in poverty.